 Undergraduate students at Georgia Institute of Technology, School of Materials Science and Engineering may apply for this $6,000 scholarship.
 The Gavin Family Scholarship provides $3,000, and Georgia Institute of Technology provides matching funds of $3,000.
 Two scholarships are awarded each year.
 Students who receive this scholarship may be eligible to have it renewed for a second year.

-Complete the AATCC Foundation undergraduate application to be considered for this and other scholarships.
+To access and complete the AATCC Foundation scholarship application form, click here.
+You may be eligible for this and other AATCC Foundation scholarships.

 Charles E. Gavin, III has been a very active member of AATCC since 1958 when he joined the student chapter at Auburn University.
 He served as a Councilor of the Southeastern Section, AATCC President, and treasurer of AATCC and AATCC Foundation.
 Gavin was instrumental in establishing AATCC Foundation Inc.